bindugayatri02/Insights_in_Boston_real_estate-Statistical_analysis/README.md

 The project utilizes the *Boston Housing Dataset*, which is a classic dataset in the field of machine learning and statistics.
 It contains information about housing values in suburbs of Boston, along with various demographic and socio-economic factors.

-The dataset includes the following features:
+The following describes the dataset variables:

 * *CRIM:* Per capita crime rate by town
 * *ZN:* Proportion of residential land zoned for lots over 25,000 sq.ft.